diegons490/Qogir-Dark-Tabs-Only/README.md

-Yakuake theme based on tabsonly made by B.V. to be compatible with the Qogir theme on Plasma.
+Yakuake theme based on tabsonly made by B.V. to be compatible with the Qogir Dark Theme on Plasma.

 Installation